André Jacque: Political career

 In 2010 Jacque was elected to the Wisconsin State Assembly to represent Wisconsin's 2nd Assembly District.
 He was reelected to the Assembly in 2012 and ran unopposed for reelection in 2014.
 In 2016 he also faced no major party opposition.
-Jacque is a member of the Brown County Taxpayers Alliance, Pro-Life Wisconsin, Wisconsin Right to Life and the National Rifle Association.
-On May 15, 2018 he won the Republican primary election for the vacant seat for the 1st Senate District but was defeated in the June special election by Democrat Caleb Frostman.
+Jacque is a member of the Brown County Taxpayers Alliance, Pro-Life Wisconsin, Wisconsin Right to Life and the National Rifle Association of America.
+On May 15, 2018 he won the Republican primary election for the vacant seat for the 1st Senate District but was narrowly defeated in the June special election by Democrat Caleb Frostman.
 He later defeated Frostman in November 2018, winning a full four-year term in the Wisconsin State Senate.
 Jacque was awarded the Green Bay Area Chamber of Commerce's "Future 15" award in 2011 and again in 2018.
 He was awarded the 2019–'20 Legislator of the Year award by the Wisconsin VFW for his close work with them.